eddLai/Exoskeleton-Control-Note/neurologic disorders from EMG.md

 - intrinsic mode entropy (IMEn), empirical mode decomposition (EMD)\

-decomposes a time series into multiple nonlinear scales representing its inherent oscillatory modes
+decomposes a time series into multiple nonlinear scales representing its inherent oscillatory modes mode-mixing and mode-misalignment problems of the original EMD algorithm